 Forensic Scientist Salary

-The BLS indicated in 2015 that most forensic science technicians were earning an annual income of $34,000 to $94,410 per year.
-During that year, local and state governments employed the highest numbers of forensic science techs, though the executive branch of the federal government and medical laboratories offered the profession's highest salaries.
+The BLS indicated in 2018 that most forensic science technicians were earning an annual income of $34,600 to $97,200 per year.
+During that year, local and state governments employed the highest numbers of forensic science techs, though the executive branch of the federal government and scientific research and development services offered the profession's highest salaries.

 FBI agents and forensic scientists are two examples of investigative careers in the field of justice administration.
 Court bailiffs and probation officers work directly with individuals being processed through the justice system.
 Each career has different experience and education requirements for their positions.